isomerpages/imda-tradetrust/index.md

   - hero:
       title: Transform the way you trade
-      subtitle: Digitalization makes trade safer, easier, and less costly, providing increased confidence, profitability, and peace of mind for your trading ecosystem.
+      subtitle: Digitalization makes trade safer, easier, and less costly, providing increased confidence, profitability, and peace of mind for your trade ecosystem.
       background: /images/TradeDigitalisation.png
       button: Contact Us